Measurement of the ($\pi^-$, Ar) total hadronic cross section at the LArIAT experiment: Reconstruction and Simulation

 \subsubsection{3D Tracking}

 Collections of 2D clusters are matched between wire planes to form 3D objects.
 In this analysis, the 2D clusters are used by the 3D tracking algorithms to form 3D tracks.
 This algorithm, first developed for the ICARUS collaboration~\cite{Antonello2013}, uses pairs of 2D clusters in the induction plane and collection plane which are close in time as a starting point to form a 3D track.
 It constructs a tentative 3D trajectory using the edges of the clusters.
 The algorithm then projects back the tentative trajectory onto the 2D planes and adjusts the parameters of the 3D track such that they minimize the distance between the projections and the track hits on all wire planes simultaneously.
 Three-dimensional tracking can use multiple clusters in one plane, but it can never break them into smaller groups of hits.
-The final product of this reconstruction stage is the formation of three-dimensional objects (tracks) in the LArTPC.
+The final product of this reconstruction stage is the formation of three-dimensional objects (tracks) in the LArTPC. \\

 For this analysis, we are primarily interested in reconstructing the tracks of the pion candidates from their entry point into the LArTPC's active volume up to their interaction point.
 Since this inclusive cross section measurement does not distinguish among the various hadronic interaction channels, reconstruction of the outgoing particle trajectories is not relevant.
 Thus, we focus on ``track reconstruction," which at LArIAT’s beam energies is generally associated with the presence of hadrons, as opposed to ``shower reconstruction," which is generally associated with electromagnetic activity from electrons or photons in the detector.
 Since our signal definition for a pion interaction includes all hadronic channels, it is the end point of the primary pion track within the fiducial volume which identifies the interaction location, regardless of the final state topology.
+The clustering algorithm was tuned to maximize the efficiency of finding all hadronic interactions~\cite{osti_1489387}.
+This algorithm decides if an interaction vertex is found by considering 4 consecutive hits.
+The average distance between hits is 4.7~mm, which corresponds to $\sim$2 cm of argon.
+In 2~cm of argon, the expected MCS for the lower energy pions considered in the analysis is approximately 2~degrees.
+The reconstruction was shown to perform consistently in data and simulation.
+By defining the signal to only account for elastic hadronic interactions above 5 degrees, we conservatively exclude the MCS irreducible background.
+This choice of signal definition also reflects our ability to efficiently identify hadronic interactions: with the reconstruction tune used in the analysis, the efficiency of finding a kink below 5~degrees is significantly lower than the rest of the phase space.